hynek/doc2dash/docs/extending.md

 Finally, when calling *doc2dash*, you must pass the fully-qualified name using the `--parser` option.

----
+## Examples

 Often, it's the easiest to get started by looking at existing parsers.
 Conveniently, *doc2dash* ships two:

-- The [`intersphinx` parser](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/intersphinx.py) uses a machine-readable format to extract the necessary metadata.
+- The [*intersphinx* parser](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/intersphinx.py) uses a machine-readable format to extract the necessary metadata.
-- The [*pydoctor*](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/pydoctor.py) parser actually parses the HTML of the pages.
+- The [*pydoctor* parser](https://github.com/hynek/doc2dash/blob/main/src/doc2dash/parsers/pydoctor.py) actually parses the HTML of the pages.